phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/debug/index.md

  # Debug Build

-We are proud to offer debug build for Adobe® PhoneGap™ Build users.
+We are proud to offer debug build for Adobe&reg; PhoneGap&trade; Build users.
 This service enables users to debug and interactively modify their applications during runtime; this new addition offers similar functionality to those found in Firebug and Google Chrome Inspector,